 New York State Faerie Festival: A Midsummer’s Dream

-The New York Faerie Festival is centered around the “A Midsummer’s Dream” and is where fairies, elves and other fantastic creatures gather in the wooded hollows between the Finger Lakes and the Catskill mountains in Ouaquaga which is only about four miles north of Windsor and six miles south of Harpursville, and roughly 25 minutes from downtown Binghamton.
+The New York Faerie Festival is centered around the “A Midsummer’s Dream” and is where fairies, elves, and other fantastic creatures gather in the wooded hollows which are located between the Finger Lakes and the Catskill mountains in the tiny town of Ouaquaga which is about four miles north of Windsor, six miles south of Harpursville, and roughly 25 minutes from downtown Binghamton.

-The Faerie Festival is a family friendly event and offers those who visit a whole slew of things to do for all who attend.
+For several years, the Faerie Festival has been offering family fun along with a slew of other neat things to do for all who attend.
 Special features include things such as taking a walk in a Labyrinth inside Wattleston Garden, watching jugglers, magicians, “wandering minstrels,” puppeteers, actors, and storytellers.
 The New York Faerie Festival also offers delicious local food and so much more.
-If you’re lucky, you might even get to meet the Faerie Queen and her Court of characters.
+If you’re lucky, you might even get to meet the Faerie Queen and her Court of characters!